nixme/jazz_hands/README.md

 [Hirb][hirb] isn't enabled by default.
 To use, run `Hirb.enable` in the console.

-For performance, [pry-nav][pry-nav] is only enabled on 1.9.3 by default.
-To manually enable for 1.9.2, add `JazzHands.enable_pry_nav` to an initializer.

 Syntax highlighting as you type via [Coolline][coolline] and [Coderay][coderay] is disabled by default due to slightly buggy behavior.
 To enable, add `JazzHands.enable_syntax_highlighting_as_you_type` to an initializer.
 Only works